EXTREMOPHILES

 hydrothermal vent

-The discovery of extremophiles points out the extraordinary adaptability of primitive life-forms and further raises the prospect of finding at least microbial life elsewhere in the Solar System and beyond.2 There is also growing support for the idea that extremophiles were among the earliest living things on Earth (see life, origin of)
+The discovery of extremophiles points out the extraordinary adaptability of primitive life-forms and further raises the prospect of finding at least microbial life elsewhere in the Solar System and beyond.2 There is also growing support for the idea that extremophiles were among the earliest living things on Earth (see life, origin)

 Chemoautotrophs, which obtain their energy from the oxidation of inorganic chemicals, might be particularly suited to alien environments.
 Thiobacillus, for example, makes a living by oxidizing sulfur to sulfuric acid, while other types oxidize hydrogen to water or nitrites to nitrates.
 Ferrobacillus is especially interesting because the energy won from oxidizing ferrous iron to ferric is very small, so that this organism must have evolved some ingenious way of boosting its low-grade energy input to the high levels needed to make essential chemicals such as adenosine triphosphate.